Why Hidden Leaks Cause Mold Growth

 How Mold Spreads From Hidden Leak Locations

-Once mold begins growing inside hidden areas, it rarely remains confined to one location.
-Mold spreads gradually through air movement, surface contact, and material expansion.
-Understanding how mold spreads explains why small hidden leaks can lead to widespread contamination if moisture remains unresolved.
+Once mold begins growing inside hidden areas, it may not remain confined to one location.
+Mold can spread gradually through air movement, surface contact, and damp connected materials.
+Understanding how mold spreads explains why small hidden leaks can affect a larger area if moisture remains unresolved.

 Airborne Spore Movement